 When the timer goes off, hit cancel so the “Keep Warm” cycle doesn’t start.
 The natural pressure release method will kick in and take about 15 minutes before the pin drops and it is safe to remove the cheesecake.
 Remove it slowly.
 When a cheesecake goes from one temperature to a different temperature too quickly, it “shocks” it.
 I read one blog that said this caused dimpling on the top of their cheesecake.
 I haven’t had any trouble with the top of mine and have loved the swirl on top.

 Uncover the cheesecake and let it cool for 1 to 1 1/2 hours before covering and chilling for at least 6 hours.
+Eight hours is best.
 If any water drips from the foil onto to the top of the cheesecake when you uncover it from the pot just gently blot it off with a flat paper towel.

 To remove the cheesecake from the bottom of the cheesecake pan, use two flat spatulas, one on either side of the cheesecake crust to gently pry the crust off the pan.
 Place the cheesecake on a serving plate.

 Enjoy and I’d love to hear your Instant Pot cheesecake adventures.
-Be sure to click to the right to sigh up for my email list so you never miss a post.
+Be sure to click on the side bar to the right to sign up for my email list so you never miss a post.